UW-APL-SURP/aplsurp-python/site/cheatsheets.md

 # Python cheat sheets

 It's hard to remember the details of syntax and function calls without using it actively and regularly.
-Compact "cheatsheets" can be a convenient resource for looking up specific details and capabilities.
+Compact "cheat sheets" can be a convenient resource for looking up specific details and capabilities.
 Here are a set of Python cheat sheets that should be useful.

 - General: https://www.pythoncheatsheet.org/
 - General and Matplotlib: https://ehmatthes.github.io/pcc_2e/cheat_sheets/cheat_sheets/